GrantMeStrength/retro/Projects/index.md

 After 3D printing a "mini Macintosh", I realized that rotating the screen and doing a bit of a redesign of the case would make a pretty decent mini Vectrex.
 I tested MAME with the Vectrex ROMs on the Pi Zero, and it worked great, so it would be a *working* Vectrex.
 It was also pretty straightforward to rotate the screen to portrait rather than landscape mode.

 Over the (incredibly hot) weekend I designed and printed a couple of cases, and learnt from some mistakes.
 The first attempt was just too mini - there was no space for the Pi and its connector and 40-way cable.
 The second attempt got the size right, but I messed up the location of the support posts for the Pi Zero, and the screen was too tight.
-The Mark 3 is printing now, and maybe it'll be good enough!
-I have to say that simply not printing a bottom to the case makes it easy to avoid having to create ingenious schemes to mate two halves, while still allowing access for assembly.
-And a little base could be printed later if required.
+I am happy that I've gotten it just right now - with the location of the Pi Zero, and the way the screen is seated.

 ![](../images/vec1.png)
 ![](../images/vec2.png)
 ![](../images/vec3.jpeg)
 ![](../images/vec4.jpeg)

+To build this, you'll need:

+* Black filament and a 3D printer (I used the Ender 3)
+* The .STL files (I put the model up on [Thingiverse](https://www.thingiverse.com/thing:4897404))
+* A Raspberry Pi Zero.
+The "W" model is better, as it has wireless which makes installing stuff easier.
+Solder 40 male pins onto the Pi header.
+* An LCD screen that is exactly 5cm by 7cm, specifically [this one from Amazon](https://www.amazon.com/gp/product/B07H8ZY89H/ref=ppx_yo_dt_b_asin_title_o00_s01).
+* A short 40 way female-to-female ribbon cable.
+10cm to 20cm - but no more or it won't fit.
+* A suitable SD card.

+Preparing the Pi isn't too tricky.
+Use the standard Raspberry Pi installer to put the default system on it.
+Follow the instructions that came with the LCD screen to install the necessary drivers.
+Follow [these instructions](https://www.raspberrypi.org/forums/viewtopic.php?t=120793) to rotate the screen to portrait mode.

+Then go to [RetroPi](https://retropie.org.uk) and install RetroPi.
+Remember to set up the Pi to boot to console and not desktop, or you'll get an error when RetroPi starts up.
+Do a quick web search and find Vectrex ROMs and install them in the right location.
+Plug a USB-to-go connector into the Pi, and a suitable joystick into that (I use an XBox controller).
+That's it!

 ## Callisto 2 Terminal